Finding course information

 Some universities organize their own courses prior to studies.
 (For example, several of our partner universities in Germany and France.)
 In some cases, these courses may be chargeable.

 You manage your course selections as exchange student in the IntApps database and you may see there what courses other students have previously studied at the respective universities, see links to the right.

-For exchanges from Fall 2022 you manage your course selection in the system MOA.
+For exchanges during Fall 2022 and spring 2023 you manage your course selection in the system IntApps and not MOA.

 Important information to international students

 There are special rules for international students regarding tuition fees/course fees at the Jönköping University in connection with exchange studies.